-Less of a shopping center and more of a festive fairy tale, Olde World Canterbury might just be the ultimate gift buying destination in Michigan.
-It’s adorned with bright lights everywhere you look and offers a super way to shop small and support local this season.
+Less of a shopping center and more of a festive fairy tale, Olde World Canterbury might be the ultimate gift-buying destination in Michigan.
+It’s adorned with bright lights everywhere you look and offers a super way to shop small and support locals this season.

-You’ll discover wide selections of specialty shops for buying that perfect present for any loved ones that made it onto the nice list.
+You’ll discover wide selections of specialty shops to buy that perfect present for any loved ones that made it to the nice list.

 Holiday Lights at Greenfield Village in Dearborn